Edu-Games-Academy/Simple-Quiz-Composer/README.md

 # Universal-Quiz-Composer
-A visual editor that generate/modify quiz text file with your custom format
+A visual editor that generate/modify quiz in JSON format